lancethepants/tomatoware/README.md

 tomatoware
 ==========

-Tomatoware is a development environment for mipsel and ARM embedded routers.
+Tomatoware is a development environment for MIPSEL, ARM, and ARM64/Aarch64 routers.
 It can be used to natively compile user space applications for these devices.

 Downloads for the project available at: